 Eradication of Alien Invasive Fish Species

-The natural piscicide, rotenone, is a valuable management tool in restoration programs and for protection of the biodiversity in aquatic systems.
+The fish pesticide CFT Legumine contains the natural active substance rotenone and is a valuable managment tool in restoration programs and for the protection of natural aquatic ecosystems.

 CFT Legumine can be combined with the product Vectocarb (Omya AG) for effective treatment of rivers and lakes with upwelling groundwater.

 Please contact Sigmund Sevatdal (47 906 03 785) for further information.